InteropCall

 Overview

-Section titled “Overview”Calls a JavaScript function through the JS Interop API, providing the best performance for C++ to JavaScript communication.
+Section titled “Overview”Calls a JavaScript function through the JS Interop API, providing good performance for C++ to JavaScript communication.
 This method is optimized for high-frequency calls and accepts a string argument to pass data to the JavaScript function.

 Syntax